lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 ..  container:: justify

-    The first line indicates that we want to use the system of unit called *LJ*, for Lennard-Jones, for which all quantities are unitless.
+    The first line, *units lj*, indicates that we want to use the system of unit called *LJ*, for Lennard-Jones, for which all quantities are unitless.

-.. admonition:: Background Information -- About LJ units
+.. admonition:: About Lennard-Jones (LJ) units
     :class: dropdown

-    Lennard-Jones (LJ) units are a dimensionless system of units that are often used in molecular simulations and theoretical calculations.
+    Lennard-Jones (LJ) units are a dimensionless system of units.
+    LJ units are often used in molecular simulations and theoretical calculations.
 When using LJ units:

     - energies are expressed in units of :math:`\epsilon`, where :math:`\epsilon` is the